Sterling climbs towards $1.70 after strong UK PMI data

 The euro was down 0.3 percent at 82 pence, not far from its two-month trough of 81.955 pence struck late last month.
 The shared currency has struggled against the pound given a widening gap between euro zone government bond yields and UK gilts.

 While the BoE is expected to tighten policy, the European Central Bank is grappling with the threat of disinflation in the euro zone.
-The ECB meets on Thursday in Brussels, though it is widely expected to keep rates on hold.
+The ECB meets on Thursday in Brussels, though it is widely expected to stand pat on rates.
+(Editing by Louise Ireland/Ruth Pitchford)